The Outlander books and TV series have captured imaginations and hearts across the world, and I’ll be the first to admit that I’m no exception.

 View this post on Instagram

-I was instantly transported back to 18th century Scotland at Blackness Castle, on the shores of the Firth of Forth.
+We were instantly transported back to 18th century Scotland at the striking Blackness Castle.
+On the shores of the Firth of Forth, this Fortress and former prison was nicknamed ‘The ship that never sailed’ for its boat-like structure when seen from the River Forth.
 Used as Fort William in the TV series, the castle was Black Jack Randall’s headquarters, and several of Jamie’s prison scenes were filmed there.
-In fact, another round of filming had just finished when I visited, so perhaps we’ll be seeing more of Blackness Castle in the future.

-To blow away any cobwebs, I ventured through winding passageways and onto the battlements walk, where I was treated to fantastic views across the Firth of Forth towards the Kingdom of Fife.
+To blow away any cobwebs, we ventured through winding passageways and onto the battlements walk, where we were treated to fantastic views across the Firth of Forth towards the Kingdom of Fife.

 View this post on Instagram